 The South Korean variety of Korean has as least three names for the Rising Sun flag (McCune–Reischauer romanization for Korean):

 Since the last, emotionally-charged phrase is essentially linked to the anti-Rising Sun flag campaigns, I begin by investigating it.

 As of November 2015, Google Trends returns the following time-series chart for "war criminal flag" (전범기):

 You can see that the first non-zero value is of April 2013.
-Before that, the phrase in question had had no enough search volume.
-Thus we can conclude that South Korea's anti-Rising Sun flag campaigns became active as late as 2013.
+Before that, the phrase in question had no enough search volume.
+Thus we can conclude that South Korea's anti-Rising Sun flag campaigns became visible as late as 2013.

 Next, it is compared with the remaining two phrases.

 The longer name (욱일승천기) is by far the most common.
 There were two major bursts, firstly in January 2011 and secondly in August 2012.
 Later in this article, I will explain what caused these bursts.
 What is important at this point is that before 2011, all these phrases failed to gain non-zero values.
 It was in 2011 that South Koreans suddenly got interested in the flag.
 Considering the fact that about 70 years have passed since World War II, you may naturally wonder why their anti-Rising Sun flag campaigns do not have deep roots in history.

 My findings above are supported by another source: Naver Trend.
 Naver Trend is a South Korean equivalent of Google Trends.
 Since Naver has almost 80% of the South Korean search market, it might be able to capture relatively minor trends that Google ignores.